Camp LCTI is for students in grades 5-8 who want to have fun and get smarter over the summer.

 Camp LCTI is held at Lehigh Career & Technical Institute, which is off Route 309 in Schnecksville.

-Camp LCTI is $225 per session.
-Register by May 1 for a free camp T-shirt.
-T-shirts are $15 after May 1.
+Camp LCTI is $250 per session.
+Register by May 15 for a free camp T-shirt.
+T-shirts are $15 after that.

 Campers participate in four camp classes per session.
 Early registrants are more likely to get their top choices.

-Camp LCTI offers classes that focus on baking, electronics, robotics and more.
+Camp LCTI offers classes that focus on baking, electronics, carpentry and more.
 Scroll down to view this year’s lineup.

 Lehigh Career & Technical Institute teachers and instructional assistants teach all of Camp LCTI’s classes.

-Campers build confidence in the kitchen as they learn to prepare biscuits, French toast, pancakes, crepes, hash browns and other classic breakfast fare.
+Campers build confidence in the kitchen as they learn to prepare pizza, calzone, stromboli, panzerotti and other classic Italian-American dishes.
 Instructor: Brock Cahoon

-Campers bake a variety of sweet treats from scratch, including M&M cookie bars, Rice Krispies treats, chocolate chip loaf and cherry cheesecake.
+Campers bake a variety of sweet treats from scratch, including M&M cookie bars, break paw print cookies, chocolate chip loaf and cherry cheesecake.
 Instructor: Lori Dreisbach

 Campers explore the science and art concepts that drive cosmetology as they experiment with hair treatments, styling techniques, nail care and more.
 Instructor: Robert Salim

-Campers learn to make pepperoni pasta bake, chicken enchilada casserole, garlic knots and other savory dishes with international flare.
-Instructor: Donna Lobach-Berger
+Campers learn to make pepperoni pasta bake, chicken enchilada casserole and other savory dishes with international flare that are perfect for any meal.
+Instructor: Donna Lobach

 Registration for Camp LCTI is not complete until we receive payment.
 Camp fees may be paid online at the time of registration with Visa, Mastercard or Discover, by check or money order and with cash.
 Camp LCTI does not offer refunds.